ivylabs/ivy-coding-standards/README.md

-ivy-coding-standards
+Ivy Coding Standards
 ====================

-Coding standards of Ivy Information Systems Ltd
+The coding standards of Ivy Information Systems Ltd  is based on the [Google style](https://code.google.com/p/google-styleguide/) with some tricks for make sure the developers write sexy code. :smiley_cat: